Desperationis/-ipwebcam-wireless-gst/README.md

 ## Compiling (Linux)
 To compile, all you need is to call this command: `sudo apt-get install cmake gcc gstreamer1.0* libgstreamer1.0-dev pkg-config libgstreamer-plugins-base1.0-dev`.
 After installing those packages, run `compile.bash` and the executable will be in `build/`.

+## Compiling (Windows)
+While you can compile this project on Windows, it is pretty janky and not recommended.
+Here are two ways of doing so:

+1. Install pkg-config into CMake (somehow) and have it be able to find GStreamer